-The Treasurer has authorized the purchase of municipal securities, subject to the provisions of the Deposit of State Moneys Act (15 ILCS 520/1 et seq.), the Public Funds Investment Act (30 ILCS 235/1 et seq.), and the following:
+The Treasurer has authorized the purchase of municipal securities, subject to the provisions of the Deposit of State Moneys Act (15 ILCS 520/1 et seq.), and the following:

-- a) Municipal securities ("securities") must be issued by any counties or municipal corporations of the State of Illinois; - b) Securities may be taxable or tax exempt: - c) Securities must be interest-bearing; - d) At a maximum, securities must have a maturity or pre-refunded date of ten (10) years from the time of purchase; - e) Securities shall be rated within three (3) intermediate credit ratings of United States' sovereign credit rating but not less than an A-, or an equivalent rating by at least one (1) accredited rating agency with nationally recognized expertise in rating bonds of states and their political subdivisions ("RatingAgency"), at the time of purchase; - f) If the securities are credit enhanced with bond insurance policies, the external investment manager will apply the securities' underlying credit ratings or bond insurer' credit rating, whichever is greater.
+- a) Municipal securities ("securities") must be issued by any counties or municipal corporations of the State of Illinois; - b) Securities may be taxable or tax exempt: - c) Securities must be interest-bearing; - d) At a maximum, securities must have a maturity or pre-refunded date of ten (10) years from the time of purchase; - e) Securities shall be rated within three (3) intermediate credit ratings of United States' sovereign credit rating but not less than an A-, or an equivalent rating by at least one (1) accredited rating agency with nationally recognized expertise in rating bonds of states and their political subdivisions ("Rating Agency"), at the time of purchase; - f) If the securities are credit enhanced with bond insurance policies, the external investment manager will apply the securities' underlying credit ratings or bond insurer' credit rating, whichever is greater.
 There will be no limit on the percentage of credit enhanced bonds with an underlying issuer rating not less than A-, or its equivalent by a Rating Agency, in the externally managed portfolio.